m5lapp/k3s-fcos-oci/docs/ingress.md

 Unfortunately, on Android, Firefox does not support client certificates — even with support for third-party CA certificates turned on via the secret menu.
 Brave, Chrome, Edge and Opera all do however, and will prompt for which installed certificate to use when the site is visited.

 ### Configure the Ingress
 Finally, as per the `services/ingress_mtls_example.yaml` file, create a Traefik `TLSOption` resource with the `secretNames` field set to the name of the CA certificate bundle Secret created previously.
 You must also add the required two "router" annotations to the Ingress resource.
-The format of the second annotation's value is `${NAMESPACE}-${TLSOPTION_RESOURCE_NAME}-kubernetescrd`.
+The format of the second annotation's value is `${NAMESPACE}-${TLSOPTION_RESOURCE_NAME}@kubernetescrd`.

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1